skgrange/gissr/README.md

   - Transform raster objects to data frames with `ra_fortify`.

+  - Bind or merge a number of raster layers together with `ra_bind`

 ### OpenStreetMap data importers

   - A collection of `get_osm_*` functions to import data from OpenStreetMap.